|

 fixing of the problem, and the interactions of the innocent

-folks involved.
+folks involved in something they would rather bypass.
 The latter can get a little silly.
 This film,

 however, genuinely feels more realistic.
 There are also some thrilling sequences